Techumseh/Prevue/README.md

 ## Overview

 **Prevue** is an app to discover, rate and review local businesses.
 Each user has the ability to read reviews of businesses and delete them as necessary.
-Admin users have the ability to add their business as well as delete them.
+Admin users have the ability to add their comments as well as delete them.
 Only registered users will have the ability to rate and view businesses.

 <br>